realm/realm-dart/README.md

                         generate_for:
                             - bin/*.dart
         ```
-    * To generate RealmObject classes with realm_dart use this command
+    * To generate RealmObject classes with realm_dart use this command.

         ```
         dart run realm_dart generate